BenAyedMehdi/salarify-movie-critique/movies/README.md

 - __react-bootstrap__
 - __concurrently__

-# Instractions to strat the program
+# Instractions to start the program

+### git clone https://github.com/BenAyedMehdi/salarify-movie-critique
 - Clone the gitHub repository
-### git clone https://github.com/BenAyedMehdi/salarify-movie-critique

-- Access the solution foler "salarify-movie-critique\movies"
 ### cd movies

-- Install all dependancies using this command:
+- Access the solution folder "salarify-movie-critique\movies"

 ### npm install

-- Use the following command to run json-server on port 5000 and run the app locally on port 3000
+- Install all dependancies using this command

 ### npm run dev
+- Use this command to run json-server on port 5000 and run the app locally on port 3000